keatinl1/Filter_IMU/README.md

 The same readings as the LPF were used.
 The intention with the complimentary filter was to combine the current acceleration readings with a moving average of the last 10 outputs.

-The equation is shown in the equation below:
+The equation is shown here:

 $$y[k] = (\alpha) \cdot x[k] + (1 - \alpha)\cdot\frac{1}{10}\sum\limits_{i=1}^{10} y[k-i]$$